Digital Media and Society BA

 UCAS code: L391

-Years: 2021
+Years: 2023

 Core modules:

-- Introduction to Social Research
+Introduction to Social Research

 Students will be introduced to theoretical, methodological and practical issues in conducting empirical social research and become equipped with some of the basic skills necessary to undertake qualitative and quantitative projects, from project planning through to writing up research findings.
 Students will also be given the opportunity to explore different areas of social research in small groups through class presentations and debates

-10 credits - Data Visualisation
+Data Visualisation

 This module consists of three key elements.
 The first is principles of good graphic design, combined with how figures can be used to lie and mislead.
 The second is learning how to make a wide range of graphs, maps, and figures, for a wide range of different audiences, using the latest and most powerful software.
-The third is interpreting visual representations of data, whether from other sources or by students on he module themselves, and using them to answer substantive research questions.
+The third is interpreting visual representations of data, whether from other sources or by students on the module themselves, and using them to answer substantive research questions.
 Fundamentally, this is a hands-on module that allows students to make and understand data visualisations.

-10 credits - Introduction to Digital Methods Research
+Introduction to Digital Methods Research

 This unit introduces students to methods for carrying out research, sometimes referred to digital methods.
 It provides hands-on practical opportunities to try out in practice.
 Digital methods are techniques for researching digital cultures and content.
 Students will explore online surveys and interviews, or virtual ethnography.
 They will use new methods devised especially for researching digital content like: social media content, likes and shares; blog posts and comments; hyperlinks; search engine results.
 Students on this module will learn about the tools, techniques and processes of digital methods, and they will be introduced to the ethical questions that they raise.

-20 credits - Digital Media & Society@UoS
+Digital Media & Society@UoS

-This `zero credit module is designed to support students as they progress though Level 1 of their Digital Media & Society degree at the University of Sheffield.
+This 'zero credit module is designed to support students as they progress though Level 1 of their Digital Media and Society degree at the University of Sheffield.
 It offers professional and peer support to students as they experience the world of the university for the first time, and provides them with the individual guidance necessary to ensure they navigate this Faculty-wide programme in order to meet their own specific needs and interests.
 In doing so, the module helps to create a solid foundation and a distinct community of learning that will help to sustain them throughout the course of their degree at Sheffield.

-- Digital Media and Society
+Digital Media and Society

 Students taking this core module will be introduced to key concepts, issues, and debates about the production, use and distribution of digital media and information in society, including how these developments relate to social inequalities.
 They will work together to develop their own ideas for how to tackle some of the pressing challenges facing the development of inclusive digital societies.
 As part of learning about these topics, students¿ will also be taught how to use web technologies to produce and publish their own digital content, and will apply basic website design and implementation skills to present their coursework.